-Title I is a federally funded program to provide supplemental help to students in the basic skills of reading and math in grades K-6.
+Title I is a federally funded program to provide supplemental help to students in the basic skills of reading and math.
 Title I paraprofessionals work closely with the classroom teachers to plan individual supplementary programs for each student who qualifies for extra help with reading and/or math.

 In order to qualify for Title I services, students must meet the Title I Reading and Math entrance criteria.
 Children identified as failing or being at risk of failing to meet academic achievement standards based on the below criteria are eligible to receive Title I support.

 First-Fifth Grade students identified as needing extra support in reading and/or math, based on the above criteria, will begin Title I services immediately at the beginning of the school year.
 Kindergarten students identified as needing extra support in reading and/or math, based on the above criteria, will begin Title I services after fall assessments are complete and data has been reviewed.
 Parent notification and permission forms will be sent home for students qualifying for these supplemental services in reading and math.
 Students receiving Title I services in reading and math will be progress monitored using FastBridge to ensure that interventions being used are working.